s-kustm/interview/README.md

 		- SSLv3.1				-TLS1.3

 > - SSL 1.0 never publically release because of serious security flaws in the protocol.
 (Wikipedia - https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0,_2.0,_and_3.0 )
 > - Both SSL 2.0, 3.0, TLS 1.0, and 1.1 have been deprecated
 > - SSL is the predecessor to TLS - TLS is the new name for SSL
 > - HTTPS is HTTP-within-SSL/TLS.

 12. SSRF - Server Side Request Forgery

-		- In a server-side request forgery (SSRF) attack, the attacker forces a vulnerable server to issue malicious requests on their behalf.
+>In a server-side request forgery (SSRF) attack, the attacker forces a vulnerable server to issue malicious requests on their behalf.
-		- Server-Side Request Forgery (SSRF) occurs when a web application is making a request, where an attacker has full or partial control of the request that is being sent.
+Server-Side Request Forgery (SSRF) occurs when a web application is making a request, where an attacker has full or partial control of the request that is being sent.
-		- SSRF is usually used to target internal systems behind firewalls that are normally inaccessible to an attacker from the external network.
+SSRF is usually used to target internal systems behind firewalls that are normally inaccessible to an attacker from the external network.
-		- Server-Side Request Forgery (SSRF) can be used to make requests to other internal resources which the web server has access to, but are not publicly facing.
+Server-Side Request Forgery (SSRF) can be used to make requests to other internal resources which the web server has access to, but are not publicly facing.

+		Ex-
-		Ex- 	1.
-GET /?url=file:///etc/passwd HTTP/1.1
+			1. GET /?url=file:///etc/passwd HTTP/1.1
 			2. Port Scanning
 			3. Accessing instance metadata in Amazon EC2 and OpenStack instances.
 This service is only available to the server and not to the outside world.

 			GET /?url=http://169.254.169.254/latest/meta-data/ HTTP/1.1
 			Host: example.com

 13. SSL/TLS Handshake